 Earn both an associate degree from St. Joseph's and a bachelor of science in nursing from Le Moyne College in only 18 months.
-This option is ideal for students who already have a bachelor's degree in another field.
-Classes and clinical experiences are held every other weekend (Friday evening, Saturday and Sunday) and one evening each week at St. Joseph's and weekdays/evenings at Le Moyne.
+This option is ideal for students who already have a bachelor's degree or higher in another field and want a fast track path to the nursing profession.
+Classes and clinical experiences are held every other weekend (Friday evening, Saturday and Sunday) and every Wednesday evening each week at St. Joseph's and weekdays/ evenings at Le Moyne.
 The A-DDPN begins in July each year.
 Students are eligible to take the National Council Licensing Exam (NCLEX) after completion of their associate degree requirements.